UWNETLAB/gitnet/README.rst

 - Include remote log extraction.
 One of the biggest caveats of gitnet is that you have to spend a significant amount of time downloading large projects.
 - Include additional export options for users of additional visualization packages, and who want to export dynamic network data.
 - Include additional custom classes for more VCS types and mailing lists.
-- Better quickplot visualizations, with default colours and optional labels.